Andrew Stockey Biography: Anchor and Sports Director at WTAE-TV Pittsburgh

 On his social media platforms, Stockey has expressed prayers for those affected by cancer, further demonstrating his commitment to supporting the cause.

-Where Is Andrew Stockey or Is he still working at WTAE-TV?
+Where Is Andrew Stockey Working?

 Andrew Stockey is still working at WTAE-TV.
 He co-anchors Pittsburgh’s Action News 4 weekdays at 4 p.m. and 5 p.m., and he also anchors the sports segments at 6 p.m. and 11 p.m.